PublicMakings/Digital-Forest/README.md

 - [ ] add baseBranchWidth selection to setTreeParameters (proportional to deepestLevel)
 - [ ] speed up code: start by storing the rotations for each branch the first time it's drawn in an array for less pushing and popping
 - [ ] clean up code (remove debugging) + write comments + polish the code so it's beautiful
-- [ ] bundle global vairbles up into groups and make singleton classes for them
+- [ ] bundle global variables up into groups and make singleton classes for them
+- [ ] create "tree" class
 - [ ] write sunlight shader
 - [ ] add offline creating mode just in case (right now it must go through wander())